 Considered a semi-private institution, the administrators of the Marillac School — with sponsorship support from the Children Incorporated program — work hard to ensure that kids are receiving basic needs and the best education that they can provide.
 This gives our sponsored and unsponsored children the opportunity to succeed.

 Communities and schools around the world face barriers to providing children with a quality education.
 Lack of adequate funding to educational institutions can lead to overcrowded classrooms with little or no resources for students.
 Untrained teachers, lack of proper food and improper classroom facilities can also significantly affect children’s ability to learn.

 The consequences of an inadequate education

-What are the consequences of an inadequate education?
+What are the consequences of inadequate education?
 Poor education can lead to illiteracy.
 It also inhibits children from qualifying for higher education or being prepared to join the workforce later in life.
-Children who aren’t properly education tend to be less healthy than those who do and are susceptible to turning towards crime and remaining in poverty in adulthood.
+Children who aren’t properly educated tend to be less healthy than those who do and are susceptible to turning towards crime and remaining in poverty in adulthood.

 A better chance at a future

 For impoverished children around the world, like those at the Marallic School, the benefits of quality education are tremendous.

 Higher quality of education is associated with positive outcomes such as better health and well-being and a greater interest in politics and social issues.
 Students who attend quality schools gain a competitive advantage at getting jobs upon graduation, which can lead to a higher income and the chance for a family to break the cycle of poverty.
 Quality education also can discourage crime because when educated, children feel a sense of hope and opportunity for a brighter future for themselves and their loved ones.

 How do I sponsor a child in El Salvador?